AniLibApp/AniLib/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Android Issue
+name: 🐛Issue report
-about: Report a bug or request a feature related to the Android app.
+about: Report a bug or request a feature related to the AniLib app.
 title: "[Bug] | [Feature] | [Improvement] - [Short description]"
 labels: bug, feature, improvement
 assignees: ''